gerard-geer/LUMA/README.md

 Dependencies
 ------------
 * **Client:** The client requires the Adafruit PWM library, and also that i2c be enabled.
 This is a bit of a chore, and I'm trying to make it easier for you guys using LUMA.
-The client needs Python 2.7.6.
+The client needs Python 2.7, and I'm using 2.7.10 since it comes with pip.
-* **Server:** The server uses Python 2.7.6 like the client.
+* **Server:** The server uses Python 2.7 like the client.
 It also needs Flask.
 (0.10.1 should work.)
+Because of this I recommend using Python 2.7.8 or later since it comes with pip and takes Flask installation from arduous and convoluted to straightforward.
+(I'm using 2.7.10)
 * **Web Interface:** The web interface uses Angular.JS (Truth be told the entire point of this project for me was to dirty my hands with Angular and Flask) being pulled down over AJAX from Google APIs.
 Should you want to serve Angular for the interface on your own watch, it will probably be best to stick with version 1.3.15.